*** Original Article ***

 How Easy Is It To get Libelous Content Removed From Search Engine Indexes in the European Union?

-United States citizens may enjoy more free speech rights than our European counterparts, but their online privacy laws are a whole lot stricter than ours.
+The United States may enjoy eviable free speech rights, but EU online privacy laws are a lot stricter than ours.

-In May 2014, the European Court of Justice announced a landmark ruling regarding unflattering search engine content.
+In May 2014, the European Court of Justice announced a landmark search engine defamation ruling.
 In 1998, a man living in Spain suffered a reversal of fortune.
-He has since turned things around for the better.
-But when you pump his name into Google, his nearly 20-year-old house foreclosure is still front and center.
+But, over the past several years, he’s turned things around.
+Unfortunately, when you pump his name into Google, his 2–year-old blunders are still front and center.

-The man’s woes, though, will soon be over, because the EU Court said Google has to remove the information about his decades-old financial troubles from their index.
+The man’s woes, though, will soon be over, because the EU Court said Google must remove the information about his old financial troubles.

 The Right to Be Forgotten v.
 The Right To Erasure